Frequently Asked Questions

 CourseCode supports SCORM 1.2, SCORM 2004, cmi5, and LTI.
 The framework produces a universal course build — you choose the format at export time or let CourseCode Cloud generate it on demand.

-Is CourseCode a free alternative to Articulate Storyline?
+Is CourseCode free to use for course authoring?

 Can I export SCORM packages from CourseCode?

 Yes.
 Run "coursecode build" to produce a SCORM-compliant ZIP you upload directly to your LMS.
 You can target SCORM 1.2 (most compatible), SCORM 2004 (enterprise standard), or cmi5 (modern successor).
-Cloud-deployed courses can download any format on demand without rebuilding.
+See the SCORM authoring page for the workflow.

 What is cmi5 and why would I use it instead of SCORM?